 [Editor’s Note: To learn more about this and related topics, you may want to attend the following webinars: Impact of the JOBS Act on the IPO Market and Advanced Investing Topics: Unicorns and Pre-Unicorn Scalable Private Company Propositions.
 This is an updated version of an article originally published on September 16, 2015.]

-Sohail Prasad is the founder & CEO of Equidate, a marketplace for equity in private companies.
+Sohail is the Founder & President of Forge (formerly Equidate), the stock market for private companies.
 He has an extensive background in product management, engineering, and business.
-As an 18-year-old, he was among the youngest founders to go through Y Combinator.
-Over the years, Sohail has advised and invested in a number of startups, including…
+As an eighteen-year-old, he was among the youngest founders to go through Y Combinator.
+Share this page: